Stories shaped by landscape.

 Fexer

-Fexer is produced with support from: Lia Rumantscha, Gemeinde Sils/Segl, Pro Fex, GKB, Forum Engadin.
+Fexer is developed with support from: Lia Rumantscha, Gemeinde Sils/Segl, Pro Fex, GKB, Forum Engadin & Biblioteca Engiadinaisa.

 Support

-Otherlands is a registered non-profit association (Verein) based in Graubünden, Switzerland.
+Otherlands is a registered non-profit association based in Graubünden, Switzerland.

-We rely on the support of individuals and institutions who believe in independent, place-based filmmaking to keep the work going.
+We rely on the support of aligned individuals and institutions who believe in independent, place-based filmmaking to facilitate these projects.

 Connect